You Don’t Need To Be Farther Along Than You Are

 I think you have something amazing inside precisely because you operate differently, experience things differently, and yes, because you’ve been through a lot of crap.

-I think this isn’t a pipe dream.
+This isn’t a pipe dream.
 I know this is real.

 I’m living it.